Looking to buy life insurance?

 However, if the deceased held a funeral plan, you can only get up to £120 to help pay for items not covered by their plan.

 If you live in Scotland, you can apply for a Funeral Support Payment instead.
-The amount of Funeral Support Payment you get will depend on your circumstances, but the average payment is expected to be £2,065.
+The amount of Funeral Support Payment you get depends on how much money was left by the deceased, including whether they held a funeral plan.

 A public health funeral is arranged by the local council when no other suitable arrangements are being made – for example, when there’s nobody to organise the funeral or when the deceased and their relatives can’t afford to do so.